betterscientificsoftware/bssw.io/CuratedContent/ComputationalScienceStackExchange.md

 [Computational Science Stack Exchange](https://scicomp.stackexchange.com/) is a question and answer site for scientists using computers to solve scientific problems.

-The charter for this particular Stack Exchange site is buch broader than just software engineering, productivity, sustainability, and related topics.
-Most of the questions tend to be more about methods and algorithms for computational science and engineering, but more software-oriented questions do arise.
+This Stack Exchange site covers computational science in general.
+Most of the questions tend to be more about algorithms and methods, and also about how to use particular software packages.
+However there have been some questions in the software engineering, productivity, sustainability, and related areas.
+And good questions in these areas are likely to attract more.

 <!---
      Native image is too large.
 Need to reduce size for reasonable display.